remotestorage/remotestorage.js/doc/why.rst

 rs.js is built for creating fully `unhosted`_ apps.
-Meaning users are able to connect their own storage account to apps on their devices, without app developers having to store or even see their user's data.
+Meaning users are able to connect their own storage account to apps on their devices, without app developers having to store or even see their users' data.
 Thus, developers don't have to integrate, manage, maintain and secure a storage server or cloud.

 A nice side effect of this design is that your app can scale to millions of